gmurphey/ember-malarkey-text/README.md

     {{malarkey-text text=text loop=true}}

 And that's it!
-To see all the available, please see that [Malarkey's documentation](https://github.com/yuanqing/malarkey/blob/master/README.md#api).
+To see all the available options, please see [Malarkey's documentation](https://github.com/yuanqing/malarkey/blob/master/README.md#api).

 ## Contributing